-The Innopipe inline gas separator and piggable drip system is used in a variety of ways including:
+The Innopipe inline gas separator and piggable drip system is effective in:

 General liquid removal from gas streams.